pactus-project/pactus.org/docs/guide/learn-state-hash.md

 ## Scalability of merkle tree

 Using a merkle tree to calculate the state of the blockchain comes with a difficulty: When the number of the accounts are big, calculating the root hash is not easy.
-On the other hand, a simple Merkle tree is not scalable for calculating the root hash of many accounts.
+In other words, a simple Merkle tree is not scalable for calculating the accounts root hash.

 In Zarb, we solved this problem by using account numbers to calculate the hash of leaf nodes.
 Each account in Zarb has a dedicated account number.
 With using that account number we can make sure that